 1. There have been concerns over the company’s approach to reporting serious criminal offences, obtaining medical certificates, and background checks into its drivers

-2. Uber’s use of use of secret software, known as "Greyball", which could be used to block regulators from gaining full access to its app, therefore putting public safety at risk
+2. Uber’s use of secret software, known as "Greyball", which could be used to block regulators from gaining full access to its app, therefore putting public safety at risk

 Since the announcement, Uber has issued a public apology for the mistakes it has made in regards to keeping passengers safe, but this isn’t the end of the story.
 Having promptly filed an appeal at Westminster Magistrates’ Court, Uber is now able to continue operating in London indefinitely while the appeal process is underway – it’s unclear exactly how long this will take.